Cwantic/Documentation/Settings/Specifications.md

 | Small radius | m | ft |
 | Mass | ton | kips |

-Just informative.

     To know the UNIT of a property, just let the mouse over the property name.

 ## 2.3 Reducers

-MetaPiping automatically fills the table with the corresponding informations :
+MetaPiping automatically fills the table with the corresponding information :

 ![Image](../Images/Spec6.jpg)